Morning sickness: Defense mechanism

 Women who have no morning sickness are more likely to miscarry.
 This may be because such women are more likely to ingest substances that are harmful to the fetus.

 In addition to protecting the fetus, morning sickness may also protect the mother.
 A pregnant woman's immune system is suppressed during pregnancy, presumably to reduce the chances of rejecting tissues of her own offspring.
 Because of this, animal products containing parasites and harmful bacteria can be especially dangerous to pregnant women.
 There is evidence that morning sickness is often triggered by animal products, including meat and fish.

 If morning sickness is a defense mechanism against the ingestion of toxins, the prescribing of anti-nausea medication to pregnant women may have the undesired side effect of causing birth defects or miscarriages by encouraging harmful dietary choices.

-Also, morning sickness is a defense mechanism because when analyzing embryonic growth, several critical periods are identified in which there is mass proliferation and cell division, resulting in the development of the heart and central nervous system, which are very sensitive.
+When analyzing embryonic growth, several critical periods are identified in which there is mass proliferation and cell division, resulting in the development of the heart and central nervous system, which are very sensitive.
 In that period, the fetus is most at risk from damage from toxins and mutagens.
 These developments occur through week 6–18, which is in the same time frame in which the most nausea and vomiting of pregnancy (NVP) occurs.
 This relationship between the time at which the embryo is most susceptible to toxins lines up exactly with when the most severe NVP symptoms are seen, suggesting that this NVP is an evolutionary response developed in the mother, to indicate the sensitivity of the fetus hence making her wary to her health and in turn protecting the fetus.